dtcenter/METplus/docs/Contributors_Guide/add_use_case.rst

 If working in a forked METplus repository, the newly added input data will not become available for the tests unless it is triggered from the dtcenter repository.
 A METplus developer will need to run the following steps.
-Please provide them with the name of your forked repository and the branch that will be used to create the pull request with the new use case.
+Please provide them with the name of the forked repository and the branch that will be used to create the pull request with the new use case.
 In this example, the branch feature_XYZ exists in the *my_fake_user/METplus* repository.
 First, clone the *dtcenter/METplus* repository, the run the following::